 Not much with this niggling vision full of straw people.
 I sure don’t go to bed at night wondering why Canada lacks nuclear weapons.
 Not recommended.

 The Government Racket by Martin Gross

 Give credit to Gross.
 While some conservatives are content to bombard with anecdotes of government malfeasance and broad anti-government venom—perhaps because pundits do not want offend friends who rely on government transfers—Gross gets down to specifics on pork.
 Unfortunately, pork is not the only government racket.
-Gross takes great care to avoid offending retirees, the recipients of corporate welfare and the beneficiaries of corrupt ultra-conservative monetary, fiscal, and securities policies.
+Gross takes great care to avoid offending retirees, the recipients of corporate welfare and the beneficiaries of corrupt conservative monetary, fiscal, and securities policies.
 Worth skimming.

 New Politics of Poverty by Lawrence Mead

 Somewhat dated, somewhat prophetic, somewhat worthwhile.
 Mead sees William Jefferson Clinton as a man who could lead the democrats out of the doldrums.
 Unfortunately, once Clinton led them out of the doldrums he led them straight back in.
 Mead argues that by wedding themselves to welfare the democrats cost themselves and the country dearly, though Ronald Reagan's rhetoric criticized welfare, Reagan expanded the welfare state.

 Maybe One by Bill McKibben